The need for a performing arts center at ConVal High School

 Arts & Culture In Peterborough and the Monadnock Region: Past and Future

-The Peterborough Master Plan (The Plan), chapter “Cultural Resources,” acknowledges that although Peterborough is recognized as the “educational, cultural and economic hub for all the towns between the Monadnock peaks,” it is still necessary and valuable to continue working to strengthen arts opportunities and connections within Peterborough and surrounding towns.
+The Peterborough Master Plan (The Plan), chapter “Cultural Resources,” acknowledges that although Peterborough is recognized as the “educational, cultural and economic hub for all the towns between the Monadnock peaks,” it is still necessary and valuable to continue strengthening arts opportunities and connections within Peterborough and surrounding towns.

 The Plan recounts the rich history and legacy of the many arts organizations that have enhanced the region since the founding of the Monadnock Summer Lyceum in 1828, and recognizes the important role of local nonprofit arts organizations that have “self-organized to fill the community’s need for creative experience, extending the benefits of the arts to all.”